Home

 Slow Growth (<20% YoY): 3–5x ARR

 Below typical venture thresholds, but still valuable for profitability-focused acquirers or PE roll-ups.
 Companies in this range that are approaching profitability may pivot to EBITDA-based valuation, which can be more favorable.
+Use the EBITDA Margin Calculator to see where you stand.

 Net Revenue Retention is the second most important valuation driver after growth rate.
 Here's how NRR tiers affect your multiple: